 Continuous Improvement

 Continuous Improvement is a set of principles and practices to help educators “get better at getting better.”
 Marshall’s Continuous Improvement team uses these tools to tackle intricate, systems-level problems in K-12 education.
-Currently, we support a multi-year Networked Improvement Community (NIC) to make dramatic gains for Black and Latinx students with disabilities experiencing poverty.

 Networked Improvement Community for Students with Disabilities